Dawson Holle

-Dawson Holle (born 2003) is an American politician who has served in the North Dakota House of Representatives from the 31st district since 2023.
+Dawson Holle (born November 25, 2003) is an American politician who has served in the North Dakota House of Representatives from the 31st district since 2023.
 Holle is the youngest elected lawmaker in the history of the state at age 18.

 Career

 Holle announced his candidacy for former incumbent Jim Schmidt's seat in the 31st district on April 8, 2022.
 When Holle's candidacy was first announced, he was in his senior year at Mandan High School, and campaigned the rest of the school year.

 On June 14, 2022, Holle won the Republican primary for District 31 alongside Karen Rohr with 33.9% of the vote.
 Holle later won in the general election on November 8.
 He was sworn in on December 1.

 In August 2022, Holle was revealed to be a member of a Telegram group called the North Dakota Young Republicans which "frequently featured bigoted slurs and white supremacist tropes" in its messages between members, including personal attacks against gay public figures and anti-Semitic conspiracy theories.
 "To be honest I've just kind of not really been on the app because that's the only group I'm a part of on the app," he said.
 "I haven't really noticed anything.
 I just joined it recently so I'm not really familiar with it."

-Holle serves as Co-Chair of the North Dakota chapter of Future Caucus, and was awarded a Future Caucus Innovation Fellowship for Energy and Environment in 2025.